keshavsingh4522/HacktoberFest-2021/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Contributions of of any doc type is acceptable. but that should be meaning full!
+Contribution of any doc type is acceptable.
+But that should be meaning full!

 ## License